JC-DMD/Condition-Cleaner/about.md

 -	The user must be on a case’s “Conditions” page
 -	The case must have Unsatisfied conditions
 -	The page must be fully loaded

-If you do not have the Wizlet, click the button below to copy its code to your clipboard.
-Then simply add a bookmark to your browser and paste the code in the Bookmark’s URL.